SilkRose/Pony/stories/metal-magic/metal-magic.md

 The group continued on to the next bin of metal: lead.

 "This is lead," Iron said, levitating out a thin, flat piece of metal.
-"It's mostly found in roofs. ==It used to be used in pipes, but we've long since stopped that due to the effects of lead poisoning on ponies."==
+"It's mostly found in roofs.
+It used to be used in pipes, but we've long since stopped that due to the effects of lead poisoning on ponies."

-==She demonstrated how soft it was by bending it in her magic.==
+She demonstrated how soft it was by bending it in her magic.

 "It's a very soft metal while still being very durable and corrosion resistant.
 We buy lead at a price of point eighty-one bits per pound."